-Note 3: If the balk is followed by a wild pitch that allows a runner to attempt to go beyond the base that he would have been awarded because of the balk, the runner advances at his own risk; he is either safe or out as a result of the play.
-The balk is still "acknowledged" as it relates to the batter and he will resume the at-bat with the count that existed when the balk occurred.
+Note 3: If the balk is followed by a wild pitch that allows a runner to attempt to go beyond the base that they would have been awarded because of the balk, the runner advances at their own risk; they are either safe or out as a result of the play.
+The balk is still "acknowledged" as it relates to the batter and they will resume the at-bat with the count that existed when the balk occurred.